shariq1989/cookbook/content/recipe/buffalo_chickencrust_pizza.md

 * Parchment Paper

 #### Is keto?
 Is it low-carb?
-I calculated one serving of Buffalo Chicken Pizza to make it easy for you.
+I calculated one serving of buffalo chicken pizza to make it easy for you.

 * CARBS: 1.5 Net Carbs
 * PROTEIN: 47.5g